Evanston 5 Theaters

 9 people favorited this theater

-The Art Deco Evanston Theater opened in 1937, with a champagne gala, as the Stadium Theater.
+The Art Moderne style Stadium Theater opened April 16, 1937, with a champagne gala and the movie “Champagne Waltz”.

-By the late 40s, the Stadium ceased showing films, and was hosting stage shows, a practice which continued into the 50s.
+By the late-1940’s, the Stadium Theatre ceased showing films, and was hosting stage shows, a practice which continued into the 1950’s.

 In 1956, the Magill family purchased the theater, and transformed it back into a movie house.
 (They also opened another screen down the street.)

-It was remodeled in 1969.
-By this time, it had been renamed the Evanston Theater.
+It was remodeled in 1969 and was renamed the Evanston Theater.

-In the early 80s, Loews acquired the Evanston, and it was further enlarged into five auditoriums, and renamed the Evanston 5 Theaters.
+In the early-1980’s, Loews acquired the Evanston Theater, and it was further enlarged into five auditoriums, and renamed the Evanston 5 Theaters.

-Although other Evanston movie houses closed their doors during the 80s and 90s, like the Coronet and Varsity, the Evanston continued to draw an audience.
+Although other Evanston movie houses closed their doors during the 1980’s and 1990’s, like the Coronet Theater and Varsity Theater, the Evanston 5 Theaters continued to draw an audience.

-However, when a new 18-screen Century Cinemas megaplex opened nearby, it spelled the end of the Evanston, which struggled to get the first run features that the Century was screening.
+However, when a new 18-screen Century Cinemas megaplex opened nearby, it spelled the end of the Evanston 5 Theaters, which struggled to get the first run features that the Century was screening.

-As part of its bankruptcy restructuring, the Evanston was among many theaters that the chain closed in the Chicago area, in early 2001.
+As part of its bankruptcy restructuring, the Evanston 5 Theaters was among many theaters that the Loew’s chain closed in the Chicago area, in early-2001.

 Just login to your account and subscribe to this theater